 There is no vaccine or treatment for people who are infected with COVID-19, so it is crucial that the disease is not introduced to residential aged care facilities.

-Staff and visitors should not enter the facility if they:
+Staff should not enter the facility if they:

-- have returned from the greater Melbourne metropolitan area or overseas in the past 14 days
+- have returned from the greater Melbourne metropolitan area or overseas in the past 14 days.

 - have fever or symptoms of acute respiratory infection (e.g. cough, sore throat, runny nose, shortness of breath).

-The best way to protect yourself and to prevent infections spreading in the facility is to wash your hands or use alcohol-based hand gel frequently – before and after touching residents, linen, or surfaces touched by others.
+The best way to protect yourself and to prevent infections spreading in the facility is to wash your hands or use alcohol-based hand gel frequently – before and after contact with residents, linen, or surfaces touched by others.
 When caring for residents with any flu-like symptoms (fever, cough, sore throat, shortness of breath or runny nose) wear gloves, a gown and a mask according to contact and droplet precautions

 - No large group visits or gatherings, including social activities or entertainment (including school groups of any size).

-- Limit visits to a maximum of two visitors at one time per day.
+- Limit visits to a maximum of two visitors at any one time .

 - Visits should be conducted in the resident’s room, outdoors, or in a specific designated area, rather than in communal areas where the risk of transmission to other residents is greater.